 \subsection{A Photorealistic Real-to-Sim Dynamic GS Simulator}

-Given images from a monocular video with corresponding camera poses estimated in metric scale using COLMAP \cite{7780814} and an ArUco marker in the initial frames, ReaDy-Go builds a dynamic GS simulator by integrating a static GS scene for a target deployment environment with a human animation module that places pre-extracted human GS models in the scene and animates them along desired 2D trajectories.
-The simulator is the core component for generating dynamic scenarios in the target environment using various human GS models and user-defined 2D trajectories.
+ReaDy-Go takes as input images from a monocular video and corresponding camera poses estimated at metric scale using COLMAP \cite{7780814} with an ArUco marker in the initial frames.
+It then builds a dynamic GS simulator by reconstructing a static GS scene and integrating it with a human animation module that places pre-extracted human GS models into the scene and animates them along desired 2D trajectories.